DateSelector

 ShowSelector

-Numeric.
-Used as a flag to enable and disable the display of the selector.
-Also used as a return value: 0 indicates that a date was selected, -1 indicates that the operator closed the dialog without selecting a date
+Also used as a return value: 0 indicates that a date was selected, -1 indicates that the operator closed the popup without selecting a date.

 Any numeric expression specifying the location of the top edge of the calendar.